 Conversational Intelligence increased the most this year, with 38% of companies reporting using Conversational Intelligence up from 25% in 2021.
 Guided Selling Platforms also increased by 7%.
 Both Conversational Intelligence and Guided Selling tools have a strong focus on communication and can be used easily in a hybrid work setting, which would suggest that the market is trending towards more human oriented, flexible selling solutions that can adapt to multiple environments.

-Companies who plan to invest in a Revenue Operations platform doubled year over year, highlighting the growing recognition of RevOps as a critical function investment.
-14% of companies will be implementing Revenue Operations platforms in 2022, in addition to the 13% that already have a RevOps platform.
+Companies planning to invest in a Revenue Operations platform doubled year over year, highlighting the growing recognition of RevOps as a critical function investment.
+In addition to the 13% that already have a RevOps platform, 14% of companies will implement one in 2024.

-Sales Enablement tech is being evaluated by 16% of companies in 2022, which is the same as it was the previous year.
-In light of the Great Resignation that so many companies have weathered, this is somewhat concerning.
+Sales Enablement tech is being evaluated by 16% of companies in 2024, the same as last year.
+This is somewhat concerning in light of the Great Resignation that so many companies have weathered.
 Almost 50% of companies have no formalized and automated way to ensure their sales ramp up time is speedy and effective.
-Those companies that are prepared to hire, quickly ramp and continuously evolve their sales resource competencies will be positioned to win in 2023 and beyond.
+Those companies that are prepared to hire, quickly ramp and continuously evolve their sales resource competencies will be positioned to win in 2024 and beyond.

-Alignment between Sales and Marketing teams has remained fairly stagnant since the last edition of this report in 2021, with only a 2% increase in companies who report that they’re “very aligned” and a 1% decrease in companies who report that they’re “somewhat aligned.”
+Alignment between Sales and Marketing teams has remained fairly stagnant since the last edition of this report, with only a 2% increase in companies reporting that they’re “very aligned” and a 1% decrease in companies reporting that they’re “somewhat aligned.”

-Meanwhile, 29% percent of companies report a neutral or negative alignment between Sales and Marketing.
+Meanwhile, 29% of companies report a neutral or negative alignment between Sales and Marketing.

-This stagnation suggests that despite all the talk about Sales and Marketing alignment (to the point that it’s practically become a buzzword), it remains difficult to execute.
+This stagnation suggests that it remains difficult to execute despite all the talk about Sales and Marketing alignment (to the point that it’s practically become a buzzword).
 Embracing a new model can feel daunting, but an all-in-one RevOps platform can help make the transition far easier.